Ramanand23/COLLEGE_DBMS_PROJECT/README.md

-# College-DBMS-project
-# College Database Management System
+# College Database Management System Project for DBMS subject

 This project implements a basic College Database Management System using PostgreSQL.
 It includes SQL scripts for table creation, data insertion, and various queries, as well as an ER diagram designed using normalization principles.